0X-Moamer13/Final-Project-OS/README.md

 Open the Makefile with the following command.

+    "nano Makefile"

-"nano Makefile" and i will search for core-y it will apper in the second time of searching .
+And i will search for core-y it will apper in the second time of searching .
 We did the search to see this  "kernel/ certs/ mm/ fs/ ipc/ security/ crypto/ block/"

-I will add my home directory called Moamer .
+I will add my home directory called **Moamer** .

 ![Screenshot from 2021-06-04 09-56-17](https://user-images.githubusercontent.com/77538165/120837357-10182380-c513-11eb-98f3-951b45b9772e.png)